FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 The training process includes callbacks for:

 - Saving the best model.
-- Early stopping if the validation accuracy has reached 95%.
+- Early stopping if the validation accuracy has reached 91%.
 - Reducing the learning rate when the validation loss plateaus.

 ## Model Conversion

-The trained model is converted to TensorFlow.js format to integrate the model with our Android application using an API.
-This decision was made to reduce the device's load and minimize performance impact.
-The steps include:
+The trained model was transformed into TensorFlow.js format to enable seamless integration with our Android application through an API.
+This approach was chosen to lessen the device's workload and ensure optimal performance.
+The process involved the following steps:

-- Saving the Keras model in TensorFlow SavedModel(h5) format.
+- Exporting the Keras model in TensorFlow SavedModel (h5) format.
-- Converting the SavedModel to TensorFlow.js format.
+- Converting the SavedModel into TensorFlow.js format.
-- Compressing the TensorFlow.js model folder for easy download.
+- Compressing the TensorFlow.js model directory to facilitate convenient downloading.

 ## Usage